-While the Board has not adopted any amendments to the Amended and Restated Bylaws after January 1, 2023 and does not currently expect to adopt any amendments to the Amended and Restated Bylaws prior to the Annual Meeting, the Board may determine that an amendment is in the best interest of the Company and its stockholders.
+While the Board has not adopted any amendments to the Amended and Restated Bylaws after January 1, 2023 (other than the change of the Company's name) and does not currently expect to adopt any amendments to the Amended and Restated Bylaws prior to the Annual Meeting, the Board may determine that an amendment is in the best interest of the Company and its stockholders.
 The Board believes that the automatic repeal of any duly adopted Bylaw amendment, irrespective of its content, could have the effect of repealing one or more properly adopted Bylaw amendments that the Board determined to be in the best interests of the Company and its stockholders and that was adopted in furtherance of the Board's fiduciary duties, including in response to future events not yet known to the Company.